This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 But which city has the best cycling accommodations and therefore, the most cyclists?

-Where is Cycling Most Popular?
+Countries Where Cycling is the Most Popular

 Meanwhile, the UK ranks among the worst for the number of regular cyclists.
 With an average of only 8% of the population claiming to cycle more than three times a week.
 Yet, this did almost double in light of the COVID-19 pandemic – see more on this below.

-Which Countries Have the Most Cyclists [Top 5]
+Which Countries Have the Most Cyclists (Top 5)

 There are estimated to be about 1 billion bicycles globally.
 By 2050, this could double, with over 50% of the population knowing how to ride a bike.
-The record-holding country for the most cyclists is the Netherlands, with some of its European neighbours following closely behind.
+The record-holding country for the most cyclists is the Netherlands, with some of its European neighbors following closely behind.

 Mainland Europe evidently takes the reign when it comes to cycling: